Leo Law Office, APLC • June 20, 2024

 3. Consistent Estate Plan

-• Regular Updates: Periodically review and update your estate plan to reflect changes in property ownership, or personal circumstances.
+• Regular Updates: Periodically review and update your estate plan to reflect changes in property ownership or personal circumstances.

 4. Consider Tax Implications